 Electricity began to circulate through some of the richer households during the Edwardian era, replacing gas lamps with table lamps and ceiling lights.

 This contributed to the light, airy feel of an Edwardian room as the walls no longer needed to be painted dark to disguise the discolouration caused by the gas lights.

 When adding Edwardian decor to your home, experiment with pastel colours such as olive green, lilac or pale blue.

-We have a beautiful set of Edwardian table lamps in our stock; decorated with a profusion of gilt on a cobalt blue fishscale background.
+We have a beautiful set of Edwardian table lamps in our collection, decorated with a profusion of gilt on a cobalt blue fishscale background.
 Simple Empire-style lamp shades would suit these lamps very well.

 Edwardian furniture makers emphasised durability, opting for simple designs.
 When adding Edwardian decor to your home, keep simplicity in mind.

-Mahogany was the most prominently used wood in the Edwardian era, followed by walnut, oak and satinwood.
+Mahogany was the most prominently used wood in the Edwardian era, followed by walnut, oak, and satinwood.
 Lighter materials included wicker and bamboo.

 It wouldn’t be uncommon to see woodwork painted white, emphasising the drastic shift in design from the dark colours of the Victorian era.